rlkingston/IPA/README.md

 # The Current Distribution

-The current distribution (1.0.0) contains the source code and the outputs of the program for a test case (PDBID 2W4M, solvent fraction 0.77) for which *ab intio* phasing was successful.
+The current distribution (1.0.0) contains the source code, and program outputs for an *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).

 Mac OS binary executables will be distributed shortly.

 # Running the program

 The behavior of program IPA is controlled by a single experimental parameter file.
-Running the program without a parameter file will generate a default file.
-The user can then edit the default file.
-The only compulsory inputs are (1) Some details of the mtz file that contains the diffraction data, and (2) an estimate of the solvent fraction of the crystal.
-The latter is generally obtained through analysis of crystal packing density (e.g. with the CCP4 program MATTHEWS_COEFF).
+Running the program without a parameter file will cause the program to generate a default parameter file, which the user can edit.

+The only compulsory inputs are:
+(1) Some details of the mtz file that contains the diffraction data (2) an estimate of the solvent fraction of the crystal.

+An estimate of the solvent fraction is generally obtained through analysis of crystal packing density (e.g. with the CCP4 program MATTHEWS_COEFF).
 If there is uncertainty about the solvent fraction, it is better to **underestimate** this quantity.
-If the solvent fraction is overestimated, *ab initio* phasing will certainly fail.
+If the solvent fraction is overestimated, *ab initio* phase determination will certainly fail.

 # Contact